jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration1Requirements.md

 In the `project/src` directory:

 1. Fix the indentation in the` Bus` class in any areas that need it (check both the `h` and `cc` file)
-2. Change the definition of `LoadPassener()` so it returns a `bool` instead of an `int` - and make sure it the result is style compliant
+2. Change the definition of `PassengerLoader::LoadPassenger()` so it returns a `bool` instead of an `int` - and make sure it the result is style compliant
 3. Refactor naming:  Change `Route::NextStop` to `Route::ToNextStop`

 In the `project/web_code/web` directory: